Porges/ways-to-play/src/games/pai-tong/index.md

 The goal of the game is to form a complete hand of 12 tiles, comprising four sets of three.
+A set is called a **<span lang="th-Latn">tong</span>** (<span lang="th">ตอง</span>), and comprises three cards of the same rank.{%fn%}This term — possibly derived from the Chinese <span lang="zh">同</span> (Mandarin:
+<span lang="zh-Latn-pinyin">tóng</span>, Cantonese: <span
-A set is called a **<span lang="th-Latn">tong</span>** (<span lang="th">ตอง</span>), and comprises three cards of the same rank.{%fn%}This term is also used in other card games to describe a triplet.{%endfn%} For the purposes of forming sets, all the honour cards are considered to be of the same rank, so a set can be made of three different honour cards.
+lang="yue-Latn-jyutping">tung4</span>) ‘same; identical’ — is also used in other card games to describe a triplet, or a number with three identical digits.{%endfn%} For the purposes of forming sets, all the honour cards are considered to be of the same rank, so a set can be made of three different honour cards.

 Instead of taking from the draw pile, a player may also take the previous player’s discard, if they can form a <span lang="th-Latn">tong</span> using it.